WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapp-checklist.md

-# Integration Checklist
+# Testing Your Integration

-To ensure a smooth integration process, we strongly recommend doing internal testing of the WalletConnect experience.
+To ensure a smooth integration process, we strongly recommend conducting internal testing of the WalletConnect v2.0 experience to ensure seamless UX.

 ## Example Dapp

-Our primary example of a WalletConnect V2 dapp is linked [here.](https://react-app.walletconnect.com/) This uses Web3Modal V2 + wagmi and supports the following methods:
+Our primary example of a WalletConnect v2.0 dapp is linked [here](https://react-app.walletconnect.com/).
+This uses Web3Modal v2.0 + wagmi and supports the following methods:

 - `eth_sendTransaction`
 - `eth_signTransaction`